RUSSIAN

 The Alliance was established in September 2021.
 Its mission is to develop a safe online space for children, where they, regardless of age and location, can communicate and be friends, learn and develop, and discover new opportunities and entertainment.

-For the second year in a row, the Alliance is a strategic partner of the Forum and holds its "For a Safe Digital Childhood" award during the event, aimed at supporting projects to develop a safe digital environment across Russia.
+For the third year in a row, the Alliance is a strategic partner of the Forum and holds its "For a Safe Digital Childhood" award during the event, aimed at supporting projects to develop a safe digital environment across Russia.
 Nowadays, such essential issues as digital literacy, positive and educational content, conditions for safe online development and communication, and comprehensive protection of personal data are becoming increasingly important.
 All this is important not only for adult Internet users, but also for children and young people!

 Alliance Award "For a Safe Digital Childhood"